Olivia Culpo Dazzles Fans In Chic, White Dress & Beige, High-Heeled Boots

 “That dress tho […] such a gorgeous bag,” an admirer remarked, loving the model’s outfit.

-White may be Olivia’s favorite color, as she recently shared another in-vogue look a few weeks back, as The Inquisitr reported.
-Sitting on the ledge of a building at sunset, the fashion influencer sported a monochromatic look, with a white tee shirt, casual, cropped jeans, and strappy sandals, completing the style with a cream-colored, Louis Vuitton bag.
+White may be Olivia’s favorite color, as she recently shared another in-vogue, white look a few weeks back, according to The Inquisitr.
+Sitting on the ledge of a building at sunset, the fashion influencer sported a monochromatic look, with a white tee-shirt, casual, cropped jeans, and strappy sandals.
+She completed the style with a cream-colored, Louis Vuitton bag.